-When you are working with human, mouse, or rat targets: IDT has already designed qPCR assays across these transcriptomes.
-We use a sophisticated design engine that screens these sequences for the best possible assays and eliminates the need for you to design and analyze primer and probe sequences.
-Select from this collection of assays using the PrimeTime® Predesigned qPCR Assay Database.
+When you are working with human, mouse, or rat targets─IDT has already designed qPCR sequences across these transcriptomes.
+We use an in silico design engine that screens your sequences for the ideal design.
+Select from this collection of sequences using the PrimeTime™ Predesigned qPCR Sequence Database.

-- Assay selection incorporates bioinformatic calculations that manage factors such as:
+- Sequence selection incorporates bioinformatic calculations that manage factors such as:

 - Cross-react searches to avoid off-target amplification

 - Recognition of splice variants

 - Secondary structure predictions

 Design primers or assays for PCR, qPCR, or sequencing (any species).

 - Software allows customization of ~45 parameters, which can produce qPCR assay designs:

 - With specific primer, probe, or amplicon criteria